top of page

 Medals to be awarded to the winners of each event provided that at least three crews enter and two compete.
 Second place medals will be awarded for events with more than 8 entries.
 In addition, there are four trophies, which the individual winners hold for a year:

-• The Weybridge Silver Sculls: awarded to the fastest single sculler in a senior or masters event in Division 4.
+• The Weybridge Silver Sculls: awarded to the fastest single sculler in a senior event in Division 4.

 • The Demerara Cup: awarded to the fastest single sculler in a junior event.